felds/three-loader-queue/README.md

-# Three Preloader
+# Three Loader Queue

-A preloader class that abstracts [Three.js' loader functionality](https://threejs.org/docs/#api/en/loaders/Loader) for queues.
+A utility class that helps preloading multiple assets at once.